Witness,

 Self Portraits: 2016 – 2026

-Witness is organized into four chapters: Flesh, Weight, Threshold, Form.
-Each a different way of asking the same questions: what does grief look like when it takes physical form, what happens at the edge of transformation, and what remains when everything else is stripped away.
-Shot on digital and medium format film, the work moves from the elemental and natural to the controlled and interior.
-From the body returned to water and soil, to the body finally known from reflection.
+Witness is organized into four chapters — Flesh, Weight, Threshold, Form — each a different way of asking the same questions: what does grief look like when it takes physical form, what happens at the edge of transformation, and what remains when everything else is stripped away.